 Traditionally, the problem facing the solar industry has been its inability to supply electricity demand outside of daylight hours – hence the main benefit of solar battery storage.

 Generally, and especially through the spring to autumn months, A PV system will generate much more electricity than is needed during the day, and no electricity at all towards your evening usage (when there is no light).
 This has, until now, made it impossible to run solely off of solar energy.

-Surplus energy is the energy which you generate during the day that doesn’t get used, and is one of the key enabling factors regarding solar battery storage.
+Surplus energy is the energy which you generate during the day that doesn’t get used, and is one of the key enabling factors of new solar battery storage technology.
 To understand why, see the image below which illustrates the energy profile of one of our sites over 24 hours during a weekend.

 Within the top half of the graph, indicated in red, is the energy drawn from the national grid.
 Solar energy provided by the PV system, on the other hand, is indicated in green.

 The bottom half of the graph displays the energy generated by the PV panels.
 Solar energy used by the site is shown in green, and surplus energy which was exported in yellow.
 As you can see, the site used a fraction of the solar power it generated, having to export a vast amount instead.

 How does a solar battery work?

 The diagrams below demonstrate how an ESS will work alongside your PV system.

 The image to the right represents the energy profile of a site with PV but no battery.

 Note the surplus PV electricity which was exported in green.
 If this surplus had been stored, it could have been used in place of purchasing more from the grid (shown in red).